EricGoldsteinNz/ESP-RFID-Tool/Detailed_Steps.md

 The steps below for each section provide a step-by-step method to install or configure.

 ## Install the ESP8266 Board Libraries
-Currently I recommend installing the Arduino Core 2.4.2.
-I will update the code to work with the latest core, however currently it does not seem to function properly.
+Currently I recommend installing the ESP8266 Core 2.4.2.
+I will update the code to work with the latest core, however currently it does not seem to function properly at the moment.

 1. Open the Arduino IDE.